vnksnkr/remote-test-system/README.md

   remote.remove_selection()
   ```

-  clears the default address of the component
+  Clears the default address of the component
 * ```
   remote.reset()
   ```

-  resets the internal state of the gateware
+  Resets the internal state of the gateware
 * ```
   remote.reset_jtag()
   ```

-  resets the JTAG communication between the 	AXIOM Beta and the Remote
+  Resets the JTAG communication between the 	AXIOM Beta and the Remote

 #### Addresses: